-We report investments in debt and marketable equity securities at fair value.
+We report investments in debt securities and equity securities with a readily determinable fair value at fair value.
 See Note 9.
 Fair Value Measurements for further information on fair value.
 Changes in fair value on debt securities, which are classified as available-for-sale, are included in equity, net of applicable taxes.
-Changes in fair value on equity securities are included in earnings starting in 2018.
+Changes in fair value on equity securities are included in earnings.
 We regularly review investment securities for impairment using both quantitative and qualitative criteria.

 For debt securities, if we do not intend to sell the security, or it is not more likely than not, that we will be required to sell the security before recovery of our amortized cost, we evaluate other qualitative criteria to determine whether we do not expect to recover the amortized cost basis of the security, such as the financial health of, and specific prospects for the issuer, including whether the issuer is in compliance with the terms and covenants of the security.
 We also evaluate quantitative criteria including determining whether there has been an adverse change in expected future cash flows.
-If we do not expect to recover the entire amortized cost basis of the security, we consider the debt security to be other-than-temporarily impaired, and we record the difference between the security's amortized cost basis and its recoverable amount in earnings and the difference between the security's recoverable amount and fair value in other comprehensive income.
-If we intend to sell the security or it is more likely than not we will be required to sell the debt security before recovery of its amortized cost basis, the security is also considered other-than-temporarily impaired and we recognize the entire difference between the security's amortized cost basis and its fair value in earnings.
+If we do not expect to recover the entire amortized cost basis of the security, we consider the debt security to be impaired.
+If the security is impaired, we determine whether the impairment is the result of a credit loss or other factors.
+If a credit loss exists, an allowance for credit losses is recorded, with a related charge to earnings, limited by the amount that the fair value of the security is less than its amortized cost.
+Given the nature of our current portfolio, we perform a qualitative assessment to determine whether any credit loss is warranted.
+The assessment considers factors such as adverse conditions and payment structure of the securities, history of payment, and market conditions.
+If we intend to sell the security or it is more likely than not we will be required to sell the debt security before recovery of its amortized cost basis, the security is also considered impaired and we recognize the entire difference between the security's amortized cost basis and its fair value in earnings.